gee-community/geemap/README.rst

 Announcement
 ------------

-The book **Earth Engine and Geemap - Geospatial Data Science with Python**, written by `Qiusheng Wu <https://gishub.org>`__, has been published by Locate Press in July 2023.
+The book **Earth Engine and Geemap: Geospatial Data Science with Python**, written by `Qiusheng Wu <https://gishub.org>`__, has been published by Locate Press in July 2023.
 If you’re interested in purchasing the book, please visit this URL: https://locatepress.com/book/gee.

 .. figure:: https://images.geemap.org/book.png